Things to consider before adopting a parrot

 - Most people don’t realize that parrots are messy.
 You’ll be spending time cleaning his cage, around his cage, his play area, and any other areas of the house where he may play.

 - You’ll need to be mindful of your parrot’s wild heritage and try to simulate some of a wild parrot’s experiences in your home.
 For example, birds benefit greatly, both psychologically and physically, from free flight, so it’s important to provide a safe area that will allow your parrot an opportunity to fly.
+Foraging is a great activity to stimulate their minds and replicate searching for food in the wild.

 - You’ll need to parrot-proof your house, both for the safety of your parrot and also to prevent damage done by the parrot.
 Many common household products and items may be hazardous to your bird.